5 4 12

 This year we all wear masks when out in public which I believe will help prevent any large flu outbreaks but there is always the risk.

-It is recommended to get a yearly flu shot or nasal vaccine.
+Health care providers recommend getting a yearly flu shot or nasal vaccine.

 It is easier to avoid getting the flu if those around you don’t get it.